urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 14. A Magical Book
-> **Target Words**: `coach, control, description, direct, exam, example, limit, local, magical, mail, novel, outline, poet, print, scene, sheet, silly, store, suffer, technology`
+> `coach, control, description, direct, exam, example, limit, local, magical, mail, novel, outline, poet, print, scene, sheet, silly, store, suffer, technology`

 Sarah loved to read.
 She read novels and poems.
 She loved the beautiful descriptions and phrases.
 She loved reading work from poets and novelists.
 She didn’t like video games or technology.
 She was on the basketball team, but she didn’t like sports.
 Her parents made her play basketball.
 In fact, Sarah’s parents made her do many things.
 But she didn’t want to do those things.
 She just wanted to sit and read all day.
 One day, a small book came in the mail.
 It was for Sarah.
 The book looked very special.
 It was printed on sheets of gold.
 Sarah began to read.
 The outline of the story was simple.
 It was about a magical place.
 Strange things happened there.
 One example from the book was about a boy who could control people.
 In one scene, he made his friends tell funny jokes.